By Request: To Sabbath or not to Sabbath? Pt. 2

 So again, what does that mean for us in terms of practice?

-Well, that is why I spent SOME TIME showing you that while the early church certainly chose the Sabbath for a day of assembling, such is NOT part of the command of the Sabbath
+Well, that is why I spent SOME TIME showing you that while the early church certainly chose The Sabbath for a day of assembling, such is NOT part of the command of The Sabbath

-So though these practices are good and should be done and even CAN be done on the Sabbath they are NOT REQUIRED to be done on the Sabbath.
+So though these practices are good and should be done and even CAN be done on The Sabbath they are NOT REQUIRED to be done on The Sabbath.

-An additional problem is – what day is the Sabbath?
+An additional problem is – what day is The Sabbath?

 It has been argued that the early church shifted the day from what we call Saturday to Sunday as the day to observe the Sabbath.
 Truth is, there are only two passages used to support this and they actually do not say anything of the kind.